Anthenny/TechnightApp/README.md

 ## Running for production

-1. Run make up.prod in the root directory to spin up the containers for production
+1. Change the database link from `mongoDevURL` to `mongoProdURL` In the backend/src/server.ts on line 16.
-2. For production we are using a database that is hosted online at mongodb.
-(TODO vraag Ivo wat de juiste procedure is hiervoor.)
+2. Run make up.prod in the root directory to spin up the containers for production

 ## Errors